hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns the client coinbase address.
 The coinbase address is the account to which mining rewards are paid.

-To set a coinbase address, start Pantheon with the `--miner-coinbase` option set to a valid Ethereum account address.
+To set a coinbase address, start Besu with the `--miner-coinbase` option set to a valid Ethereum account address.
 You can get the Ethereum account address from a client such as MetaMask or Etherscan.
 For example:

 !!!example
     ```bash
-    pantheon --miner-coinbase="0xfe3b557e8fb62b89f4916b721be55ceb828dbd73" --rpc-http-enabled
+    besu --miner-coinbase="0xfe3b557e8fb62b89f4916b721be55ceb828dbd73" --rpc-http-enabled
     ```

 **Parameters**